daarnolducsd/ep5book/docs/09-week9.md

 ## Get Out to Vote Experiments

 Next, we are going to shift gears to another voting application.
 One notorious issue in politics is getting people to vote.
-In particular, it is notoriously difficult to get voters to turn out to vote in primary elections.
-Primaries are incredibly important.
+In particular, it is extremely difficult to get voters to turn out to vote in primary elections, even though primary elections are incredibly important.
 They select the candidates who will run in the general election.
-Yet voter turnout for these is pretty low.

-For example, in California, voter turnout in general elections between 2000-2012 was about 65.5 percent among registered voters.
+Yet, year after year, voter turnout for these primary elections is pretty low.For example, in California, voter turnout in general elections between 2000-2012 was about 65.5 percent among registered voters.
 In contrast, voter turnout in primary elections during this period was around 40.8 percent.

 One reason for lack of voting may be due to a lack of mobilization.
 Maybe some simple information and encouragement to voting in primaries will incentivize individuals to vote.
 In Hill and Kousser (2016)[@hill2016turning], the authors test this idea by implementing a large-scale experiment in the 2014 congressional primary elections in California.